AhmedMohamedYehia/AIS-Data-Preprocessing-and-Vessel-Trajectory-Analysis/README.md

 Folder Structure
 data/: Contains all the raw and processed data files provided for the assignment (this folder is not uploaded to GitHub for privacy and file size reasons, but it should be re-added to your local environment).
 Installation and Setup
+## **Important**
-1. Run run.txt First
+**1. Run run.txt First**
-Before running any scripts or Jupyter notebooks, you must first execute the steps outlined in run.txt.
-This file will ensure that the required environment is activated and that all necessary imports are available for the analysis.
+**Before running any scripts or Jupyter notebooks, you must first execute the steps outlined in run.txt.
+This file will ensure that the required environment is activated and that all necessary imports are available for the analysis.**

 2. Install Dependencies
 Make sure to install the dependencies listed in requirements.txt by running the following command: